 CANEA had a clear picture of Air Liquide’s needs right from the start and once the decision was taken to implement CANEA ONE, a project plan was set up.
-A large number of documents were to be migrated during the introduction and several case processes were to be configured and deployed.
+A large number of documents had to be migrated during the introduction and several case processes had to be configured and deployed.

 User-friendliness in focus

-Air Liquide has now digitised nine different processes, including complaints, incidents and audits.
-All cases in the Nordic region have now been brought together in one system, which provides a good overview.
+Air Liquide has now digitized nine different processes, including complaints, incidents and audits.
+All cases in the Nordic region have now been brought together in one system, which facilitates a good overview.
 Air Liquide has chosen to base the system on user roles, which means that employees only have access to what is relevant and desirable for each person within each country.
-This has created orderliness and increased the availability of relevant information.
+This has created good order and increased the availability of relevant information.

-– I highly recommend CANEA ONE to other organisations within Life Science in need of e-signatures, read receipts and traceability.
+– I highly recommend CANEA ONE to other organizations within the Life Science industry in need of e-signatures, read receipts and traceability.
 The system is flexible when necessary and robust when needed, concludes Maud Tallroth.

 About Air Liquide